 For instance, it became a routine case for the following procedures:

 - Virtual visits and remote follow-ups (for addressing the patients’ questions and evaluating their condition for the cases when there is no urgent need for readmission to hospital).

-- Tests results discussion (updating the patient with the feedback on the tests results).
+- Tests result discussion (updating the patient with feedback on the test results).

-- Video conferencing within providing the real-time consultation to various categories of patients to improve the treatment accuracy.
-For example, in Teletherapy case study the impressive results were achieved by applying online video conferencing feature on the medical platform for children with autism.
+- Video conferencing within providing real-time consultation to various categories of patients to improve the treatment accuracy.

 - Cloud-Based Consultations (for example, for burn injury care via smartphone application).

 - Online appointments for providing medication advice (drug interaction, medication adjustment needs).